 The Pampered Palate opened for business in 2006 with the goal of providing unique and delicious food, great service and establishing a personal connection with each client.

 Nathan Thurston, Chef of Stars, is a graduate of the highly acclaimed Johnson & Wales University with degrees in business and culinary arts.
-Earlier in his career, chef Thurston was at the helm of The Ocean Room located in the luxuriously appointed five star and four diamond rated Sanctuary Hotel at Kiawah Island Golf Resort.
+Earlier in his career, chef Thurston was at the helm of The Ocean Room located in the luxuriously appointed five star and five diamond rated Sanctuary Hotel at Kiawah Island Golf Resort.
 In addition to overseeing The Ocean Room, Chef Thurston was also responsible for overseeing all culinary facets of The Sanctuary including Jasmine Porch, Loggerhead Grill and Banquet Operations.
 Throughout Chef Thurston's career he has also cooked at the historic four star and four diamond Biltmore Estate (Asheville, N.C.), Josephine's Cafe (Marion, N.C.), and the four star and four diamond Atlantic Room at Kiawah Island Inn.

 Chef Thurston is very active in the competitive realm earning first place at The Annual Adluh Grits Competition, the Le Grand Cuisinier Gold Medal, and multiple gold, silver, and bronze medals in American Culinary Federation sanctioned competitions.
 In addition to Chef Thurston's role at Stars, he serves as Chairman of the Board for The Greater Charleston American Culinary Federation and teaches Southern Cuisine and European Cuisine at The Art Institute of Charleston.